-Although there is no strict definition of alternative medicine, it generally includes any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or frequently used by doctors or in hospitals.
+Although there is no strict definition of CAM, it generally includes any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or frequently used by doctors or in hospitals.

-So, are any alternative medicines right for your family?
+So, are there any complementary health approaches that might be right for your family?

-The lack of scientific study means that some potential problems associated with alternative therapies may be difficult to identify.
-What's more, almost all of the studies that have been done involved adults as test subjects; there is little research on the effects of alternative medicine on children.
-Although approaches such as prayer, massage, and lifestyle changes are generally considered safe complements to regular medical treatment, some therapies — particularly herbal remedies — might harbor risks.
+The lack of scientific study means that some potential problems associated with CAM therapies may be difficult to identify.
+What's more, almost all of the studies that have been done involved adults as test subjects; there is little research on the effects of CAM on children.
+Although approaches such as prayer, massage, and yoga are generally considered safe complements to regular medical treatment, some therapies — particularly herbal remedies and other dietary supplements — might have risks.

 Choosing a practitioner can pose another problem.
 Although many states have licensing boards for specialists in acupuncture or massage, for instance, there is no organization in the United States that monitors alternative care providers or establishes standards of treatment.
 Basically, almost anyone can claim to be a practitioner, whether he or she has any training.